 7. The Holburne Museum

 The Holburne Museum houses a fascinating collection of fine and decorative art, from Renaissance treasures to masterpieces by Gainsborough.
-The team at the Holburne understand the importance that creativity has in all of our lives, so during this uncertain period, they are holding a weekly workshop, Creativity4Wellbeing, with a different creative activity available to take part in every Wednesday at 12pm.
+The team at the Holburne understand the importance that creativity has in all of our lives, so they are holding a weekly workshop, Creativity4Wellbeing, with a different creative activity available to take part in every Wednesday at 12pm.

 8. Carters Steam Fair